In the digital world, performance is measured in speed, throughput, response time, and availability.

 Please note: Don’t change the scenarios at this point.
 You should only change the workload (traffic, duration).

-There’s no rule to how many rounds of load tests you need to do.
+There’s no rule as to how many rounds of load tests you need to do.
 Start slow and gradually increase the workload.
-Each test round should have the same duration.
+Each test of the Magento test server round should have the same duration.
 Between rounds, make sure the analytics and monitoring tools are recording data.

 Congratulations, you’ve just taken the first step to improving your store!